LoLpIcK1337/Portal-Net/README.md

 3. Choose your preferred theme (Dark/Light)
 4. Choose which file categories to organize (checkboxes)
 5. **Manage Custom Categories**: Create, edit, or remove custom file organization rules
+6. **Configuration Management**: Export your settings to share or import configurations from other users
-6. Click "Start Automatic Sorting"
+7. Click "Start Automatic Sorting"
-7. Files will be automatically sorted as they appear
+8. Files will be automatically sorted as they appear
-8. Custom categories provide personalized file organization beyond predefined categories
+9. Custom categories provide personalized file organization beyond predefined categories

 ## Building for Production